uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 ![](./image/part102.png)
 ![](./image/part103.jpeg)

-Then select the Windows Subsystem for Linux and click OK.
+Then select Windows Subsystem for Linux and click OK.

 ![](./image/part104.jpeg)

-You may have some error code, generally it is due to old version of your current windows, update your windows should fix the problem.
+You may have some error code, generally it is due to old version of your current windows, updating your windows should fix the problem.
 ![](./image/part105.jpeg)

-####2.
+#### 2.
-Now you have enabled the feature, it is time to get a Linux for you.
-We recommend using Linux 18.04 LTS (Long term support version) as your Linux version.
-There are two ways to do so.
-You may download it from Microsoft Store, just search Linux 18.04 LTS.
+Now that you enabled the feature, it is time to get a Linux distribution for you.
+We recommend using Ubuntu 18.04 LTS (Long term support version) as your Linux version.
+You may download it from Microsoft Store, just search Ubuntu 18.04 LTS.

-If you don’t want to install it in your C disk, you may download it from this [link] (https://drive.google.com/file/d/1yBP0fodQXuzFd9DRWxg6J7Xh2v59tvY6/view?usp=sharing)

-For people who want download it to the place you want (which means you may install this on a flash drive or a portable hard drive), once you have the zip file, unzip it to a folder and you will see:

 Then click the ubuntu1804.exe or open it from Microsoft Store or Quick Start Menu if you downloaded it from there.
-A terminal will pop up and Linux will start its initial set up, it will take a few minutes.
+A terminal will pop up and Linux will start its initial set up; it will take a few minutes.
 Then it will ask you to set a username and password as its administrator
 ![](./image/new_1.png)

 Please set your username with a lowercase alphabet start and no space between each word.

-Now, we need to make sure that the WSL you just installed is version 2, this is a preparation work for later Vivado installation.
-Open the Windows Powershell, type in
+Now, we need to make sure that the WSL you just installed is version 2, this is preparation work for the Vivado installation later.
+Open Windows Powershell, type in
 ```
 wsl -l -v
 ```